More Resources to Support Your 'Rockstar' Leadership Career

 Feel free to email me if you'd like more information on the program (we have facilitators around the globe).
 I highly recommend that you consider this program as one of the tools to get your leaders and team members ready for high performance and no rating performance appraisals.

-Teaching a business owner mindset to your team members, sets them up for taking self-responsibility for their success.
-You can find out more about this mindset in this free video training.
-If you want to go into greater depth you can download the entire course for free.
-In the course there are also self-assessments that you might like to think about for your performance review system.
+Teaching a business owner mindset to your team members sets them up for taking self-responsibility for their success.
+You can find out more about this mindset in the My Career, My Choice training.
+In the course, there are also self-assessments that you might like to think about for your performance review system.

-Self-assessment and regular one-on-ones throughout the year are key to this system.
+Self-assessment and regular one-on-ones throughout the year are key to this system and must be embedded deeply in the DNA of your company.
 Once your team members have the mindset of high-performance employees (see the link above) - this makes this process a lot easier.
-Here is a a program about one-on-ones.
+Here is a a training program about holding one-on-ones.

 I encourage you to ensure that this system of regular 1-on-1s is working well in your organization BEFORE you go to no ratings appraisals.